sprouted quinoa tabbouleh with lemon-zested chickpeas

 With a few creative extras…

-Sprouted quinoa gives a delicious, crunchy, nutty flavour.
 Quinoa is known as a grain, but it is actually a seed.
-It is an energy-rich food that delivers heaps of fibre and protein but very little fat is easy to digest and gluten-free.
+It is an energy-rich food that delivers heaps of fibre and protein but very little fat, and it is easy to digest and gluten-free.
 It is a complete protein, meaning that it includes all nine essential amino acids.
-It is rich in nutrients and a very good source of manganese, magnesium, iron, copper and phosphorous.
+It is rich in nutrients and an excellent source of manganese, magnesium, iron, copper, and phosphorous.

 P1070058